Bao Finance Price Hits $0.0000 on Top Exchanges (BAO)

-Bao Finance (BAO) traded down 64.2% against the dollar during the 24 hour period ending at 9:00 AM E.T. on May 18th.
-One Bao Finance token can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Bao Finance has a total market capitalization of $1.12 million and approximately $120.41 worth of Bao Finance was traded on exchanges in the last 24 hours.
-Over the last seven days, Bao Finance has traded down 64.5% against the dollar.
+Bao Finance (BAO) traded 1% lower against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on May 23rd.
+In the last week, Bao Finance has traded up 4.5% against the U.S. dollar.
+Bao Finance has a market cap of $1.17 million and $29.61 worth of Bao Finance was traded on exchanges in the last 24 hours.
+One Bao Finance token can currently be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.